 C1.
-The ability to deploy analytical legal problem solving techniques in the area of the regulation of banking and finance and an advanced capability with some of these techniques.
-C2.
+The ability to deploy analytical legal problem solving techniques in the area of the regulation of banking and finance and an advanced capability with some of these techniques.C2.
 The ability to identify and critically assess areas of legal and regulatory compliance risk in the practical processes and operations of banks and financial institutions.

-- C3.
-The ability to deploy the main analytical techniques in the area of banking and finance and an advanced capability with some of these techniques. - C4.
-The ability to critically assess the quality of the analytical data generated by these techniques, and to synthesise and present relevant data, conclusions and recommendations to both specialist and non-specialist audiences. - C5.
+C3.
+Numeracy by applying appropriate computational techniques in the area of banking and finance and an advanced capability with some of these techniques.

+C4.
+The ability to critically assess the quality of the analytical data generated by these techniques, and to synthesise and present relevant data, conclusions and recommendations to both specialist and non-specialist audiences.

+C5.
 The ability to apply, with originality and creativity, the knowledge, skills and understanding gained on the programme to complex issues concerning governance and regulation within the finance and related industries.